This CEF Has Become Overpriced - Sell It While You Can

 Conclusion

-In the beginning of the year it is good to think of what lies ahead, but it is also good to reflect on past trades.
+At the beginning of the year, it is good to think of what lies ahead, but it is also good to reflect on past trades.
 Sometimes you might find the hidden gems in the most unusual places, including in your own history.

 PDT was of interest to me when it was trading at a very high discount and it is of interest to me now, when it is trading at a premium.
 The same security that looked undervalued to me just a couple of months back now seems to have moved in overvalued territory.
 Fundamentally not much has changed, but market sentiment has shifted and CEFs with protection against interest rate increases seem to be in demand.
 I believe this has created some mispricing in PDT, which is likely to correct in the near future.
 If you currently hold PDT, it might be reasonable to consider liquidating your position and substituting PDT with a similar, but more reasonably priced fund.
 For people who don't own PDT, initiating a short position is something to consider, but be mindful of the cost and have strict risk management.